filipalimaa/MentorshipProgram/README.md

 resources/ - Recommended articles, links and materials

-projects/ - Small practical projects developed during mentoring
+projects/ - Practical projects developed during mentoring

 📝 Session notes

-Each session will have a file in the format YYYY-MM-DD_topic.md inside the notes/ folder, containing a summary of what was discussed, insights and lessons learned.
+Each session will have a file in the format DD.MM.YYYY_topic.md inside the notes/ folder, containing a summary of what was discussed, insights and lessons learned.

 Exercises